Customer Service KPIs - The Key Metrics To Track

 Many times customer retention depends on the quality of service and products offered.
 Even more, what can ultimately count the most is the experience the customer gets while dealing with your business on a human level.
 Customer service agents are your front line ambassadors.
 For that reason, their interactions with customers while offering requested information or resolving arising issues will determine whether customers will stick around or look elsewhere.

 There are many more parameters and examples of KPIs for Customer Service that might be useful to your business, but the above 12 examples are a great place to start.
 I hope that these examples of KPIs for Customer Service offered some useful insights for your business.
-Of course, you can add any of these and just about any other KPI you can think of in our platform, Cascade Strategy.
-So this is a perfect way to try it out!
+Our free template provides an example Customer Service Strategy that is able to be edited.
+This enables you to trial your own customer service strategy and test KPIs within!